nhs-r-community/NHSRdatasets/README.md

 to dynamically provide information data can be accessed directly through GitHub from the `.rda` files which are stored in the `data` folder.

-The code used to produce these `.rda` files is in the folder `data-raw`.
+The code used to produce some of these `.rda` files has been included as vignettes.
 Note that some of this may be out of date or links are unavailable so this is included only for reference.

 ## Contributing